Professional Guide

 Big consulting firms often recruit many months in advance.
 We can find offers with start dates 6 months and sometimes even a year from now.
 It is highly encouraged to keep reviewing which opportunities are open long before we actually want to start.

-Keep in mind that this is only an approximation based on what we often find in big firms with very structured timelines.
 There are always spontaneous opportunities and much more immediate processes in any firm, big and small.
 Do not be discouraged if you haven't started applying yet and wish to join a company soon, it is never too late!

 STEPS WITHIN THE RECRUITING PROCESS